lemaniak/ary/README.md

 **Grunt Task**
 we are defining a javascript object called appconfig that contains some constants used in some grunt tasks.

-  -pkg: contains the information in our  package.json file
+  - pkg: contains the information in our  package.json file
-  -app: specifies our application main folder
+  - app: specifies our application main folder
-  -dist: specifies our distribution folder used to store our compiled project ready for production (distribution)
+  - dist: specifies our distribution folder used to store our compiled project ready for production (distribution)
-  -build: specifies a temporal build folder useful in case we need a temporal location to store compiled files like concatenated files or minified files that need later to be copied to the distribution folder once all operations needed for those files are done
+  - build: specifies a temporal build folder useful in case we need a temporal location to store compiled files like concatenated files or minified files that need later to be copied to the distribution folder once all operations needed for those files are done

 inside our grunt config method we are defining a local object called yeoman with the contents of our previous defined constants for easier access of our grunt constants if you want you can use the appConfig object instead